Tr0py/Tr0py/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently a PhD student at Rice University Computer Science Department.
+- I an a PhD student at Rice University Computer Science Department.
 - :closed_book: I am particularly interested in Operating Systems and Virtualization.
 - :man_student: Before that, I earned my bachelor's degree from Nankai University, China.
 - Know more about me: my [homepage](https://tr0py.github.io/about).